rosadorio/pt_precipitation_analysis/README.md

 # pt_precipitation_analysis
-This repo contains the analysis of precipitation data in Portugal in the period of 1950-2003
+This repo contains the analysis of precipitation data for Portugal in the period of 1950-2003

-The dataset is inside the ipma folder and the script with the analysis is in src/
+The dataset is provided inside the ipma/ folder and the script in src/ipma_pt2_plot.py does a simple analysis of the monthly and yearly precipitation for the coordinates you provide.

-ipma_pt2_plot.py has harcoded a single geographical location,

-**Specify the latitude and longitude of Monchique land**

-target_lat = 37.24

-target_lon = -8.70

-You can change it to the desired GPS coordinates and run (only dependencies are python3)

-*./python3 src/ipma_pt2_plot.py*
+To run the script you just need to have python 3.8 or higher installed in your environment.
+Simply find the coordinateds of your desired location and run the script in the following way

+`cd pt_precipitation_analysis/src`

+`./ipma_pt2_plot.py --lat 'targer lat' --lon 'target lon' --data-directory 'relative path to data'`

+example:

+`run ipma_pt2_plot.py --lat 37.24 --lon -8.70 --data-directory ../ipma/mensal/`